mcjkurz/TokenRouter/README.md

 TokenRouter supports self-service user registration.
 Users can create their own accounts at `/register` if they have:
 - An email from an allowed domain (e.g., ln.hk, ln.edu.hk)
-- A registration access code
+- A valid registration access code (one of the codes configured in REGISTRATION_ACCESS_CODES)

 ## Admin Panel